kant/bgrender/README.md

 Usage:
 Place the script in your *.blend* file directory and execute it.

-Optionnal: If you prefer command line, you can add it to your path (allow you to launch from CLI from the *.blend* file directory without moving the script file)
+Optional: If you prefer command line, you can add it to your path (allow you to launch from CLI from the *.blend* file directory without moving the script file)

 screenshot:
 ![script CLI screenshot](http://www.samuelbernou.fr/imgs/git/script_result_2.PNG)